 WHAT REALIGNMENT ACTUALLY MEANS

 Realignment is the work of closing that gap for real.
-It looks different in every institution but it always starts in the same place: an honest accounting of where capital is actually going, why it is going there, and what would have to be true for it to go somewhere better.
+It looks different everywhere, but it always starts the same way: an honest accounting of where capital is actually going, why, and what would have to be true for it to go somewhere better.

 HOW WE WORK

-We do this work through funding strategy sessions, portfolio design, board and staff retreats, executive advisement, and direct organizational support.
-Those are entry points, not the work itself.
-The work is always realignment.
+From there we build forward across strategy, structure, culture, and relationships.
+Funding strategy sessions, portfolio design, board and staff retreats, executive advisement, and direct organizational support are the entry points.
+The work itself is always realignment.

 WHO THIS IS FOR

-If you are ready to look honestly at how your institution moves capital and do the work to move it better, we are.
+If you want a consultant to validate decisions you have already made, we are not your fit.
+If you are ready to look honestly at how your institution moves capital and move it better, we are.

 WHY GRANTS AND GRIT